-Candidate to pay costs to verify signatures.
+The candidate pays costs to verify signatures.
 According to the "Candidate Petition Handbook, there are three ways to pay for the verification fees:

-- The verification fee is paid with a campaign check or the campaign's petty cash; - The candidate pays the verification fee with personal funds and reports it as an in-kind contribution or is reimbursed by the campaign; or, - Someone else pays for the verification fees and is reimbursed by the campaign. - (5) If the required number of signatures has been obtained, the candidate is eligible to qualify pursuant to s.
+The verification fee is paid with a campaign check or the campaign's petty cash;

+The candidate pays the verification fee with personal funds and reports it as an in-kind contribution or is reimbursed by the campaign; or,

+Someone else pays for the verification fees and is reimbursed by the campaign.

+F.S.
+99.095(5) governs if the required number of signatures has been obtained, the candidate is eligible to qualify pursuant to s.
 99.061.